Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

     If this debugger is [tracking allocation sites][tracking-allocs] and cannot track allocation sites for <i>global</i>, this method throws an `Error`.

+`addAllGlobalsAsDebuggees()`
+:   This method is like [`addDebuggee`][add], but adds all the global
+    objects from all compartments to this `Debugger` instance's set of debuggees.
+Note that it skips this debugger's compartment.

+    If this debugger is [tracking allocation sites][tracking-allocs] and cannot track allocation sites for some global, this method throws an `Error`.
+    Otherwise this method returns `undefined`.

+    This method is only available to debuggers running in privileged code ("chrome", in Firefox).
+Most functions provided by this `Debugger` API observe activity in only those globals that are reachable by the API's user, thus imposing capability-based restrictions on a `Debugger`'s reach.
+However, the `addAllGlobalsAsDebuggees` method
+    allows the API user to monitor all global object creation that occurs anywhere within the JavaScript system (the "JSRuntime", in SpiderMonkey terms), thereby escaping the capability-based
+    limits.
+For this reason, `addAllGlobalsAsDebuggees` is only available to privileged code.

 <code>removeDebuggee(<i>global</i>)</code>
 :   Remove the global object designated by <i>global</i> from this
     `Debugger` instance's set of debuggees.
 Return `undefined`.

     This method interprets <i>global</i> using the same rules that [`addDebuggee`][add] does.

+`removeAllDebuggees()`
+:   Remove all the global objects from this `Debugger` instance's set
+    of debuggees.
+Return `undefined`.

 <code>hasDebuggee(<i>global</i>)</code>
 :   Return `true` if the global object designated by <i>global</i> is a